MargaritaAtr/NikolTroyan/README.md

 ## `Imagery:`

  Nikol has provided portrait pictures of herself.
-The portrait on the home page, was taken by professional photographer.This photo allows the eye-contact experience, usually lacking in online interactions and provides greater trust and sympathy.
+The portrait on the home page, was taken by professional photographer.
+This photo allows the eye-contact experience, usually lacking in online interactions and provides greater trust and sympathy.
 The picture on "About Me" page ( was taken by phone) is more relaxed and creates a warm atmosphere while reading about Nikol's personal story.

 <br>